zeke-xie/adaptive-inertia-adai/README.md

 # Code Example:

+#You may use it as a standard PyTorch optimizer.

 import adai_optim

-#You may use it as a standard Pytorch optimizer.

 optimizer = adai_optim.Adai(net.parameters(), lr=lr, betas=(0.1, 0.99), eps=1e-03)

 # Performance

 Table 1.
 Test performance comparison.
 We report the mean of the optimal test errors computed over three runs on CIFAR-10 and CIFAR-100, and the optimal test errors over one run on ImageNet.
+The table and settings are adopted from the original paper https://arxiv.org/abs/2006.15815.

 | Dataset                      | Model       | Adai                      | SGD Momentum| Adai$^{\star}$ | Adam | AMSGrad | AdamW|
 | :--------------------------- | :---------- | :------------------------ | :--------------- | :------------------------ | :--------------- | :--------------- | :--------------- |